dicekillsyou161/v412-ctl/README.md

 TODO:
-An actual how-to for installing the integration since it is not HACS linked (and may not ever be tbh EDIT: I dunno, would be nice tbh)
+An actual how-to for installing the integration since it is not HACS linked (and may not ever be tbh)

 code comments